decred/politeia/README.md

                  └── client.politeiawww.key

 In addition, it creates and copies server.key, server.crt & root.crt to postgres'
-data dir as  discribed in PostgresSQL ssl connection documentation, it uses environment variable $PGDATA as postgres' data dir & it restarts postgres server in order to load created certs.
+data dir as  discribed in PostgreSQL ssl connection documentation, it uses environment variable $PGDATA as postgres' data dir & it restarts postgres server in order to load created certs.

-These are the certificates required to run a PostgresSQL node locally.
+These are the certificates required to run a PostgreSQL node locally.
 This includes creating a CA certificate, a server certificate, and client certificates for the politeiad user, and politeiawww user.
 Each client directory contains all of the certificates required to connect to the database with that user,